-From the earliest of times there has always been a lot of movement between the people Ireland and Scotland.
+From the earliest times, there has always been a lot of movement between the people of Ireland and Scotland.
 Indeed, it is highly probable that the very first people to live in Ireland entered the country across the North Channel from Scotland.

 The Scottish people, whom the Romans called Picti, were also established in Ireland, particularly in Ulster where they were known as the Cruithin.
 In Roman times Irish marauders frequently raided western Britain and eventually the kingdom of Dal Riada established colonies on the western coast of Scotland.
 Needless to say, one result of this intercourse was that the Gaelic language became established and dominated the tribal lands of Scotland for many centuries.

 In the 9th century AD, the Vikings began their raids and they also began colonies, particularly in the Hebrides and along the northwestern coasts of Scotland.
 These Norse settlers intermarried with the Gaelic speaking natives and adopted the language.
 The resulting mixed population became known as the Gael-Gall, which literally means the foreigners who speak Gaelic.
 The King of Norway claimed sovereignty over them until 1263 AD, when the Stewart of Scotland, Alexander of Dundonald, acting on behalf of Alexander iii King of Scotland defeated Hakon Hakonarson King of Norway at Largs in Argyll.